-Dr. Joseph E. Steinmetz became the sixth chancellor of the University of Arkansas on Jan.
+Joseph E. Steinmetz became the sixth chancellor of the University of Arkansas on Jan.
 1, 2016.
+As chief executive officer, Dr. Steinmetz oversaw the establishment of the university's 8 Guiding Priorities, which have led to new programs and initiatives like the Advance Arkansas scholarship program to improve access for underrepresented students and the Chancellor's Discovery and Innovation

-Among his priorities are advancing student success, creating more needbased scholarships, growing graduate programs, and continuing to advance diversity and inclusion.
-To that end, Dr.
+Fund, as well as major investments in research and commercialization.
+More recently, he announced ten action items that would help distinguish the University as it looked to 2020 and beyond.

-Steinmetz oversaw the establishment of the University's eight Guiding Priorities, which have led to new programs and initiatives like the Advance Arkansas scholarship program and the Chancellor's Fund.
-His support for the arts also helped facilitate the creation of a School of Art through a \$120 million gift from the Walton Family Charitable Support Foundation.
+During his tenure, the university has received several significant gifts, including a \$120 million gift from the Walton Family Charitable Support Foundation to establish a School of Art, as well as \$194.7 million grant from the same foundation to establish the Institute for Integrative and Innovative Research (I3R).
+Steinmetz has also led efforts to construct a 71,000 square foot student success center, which is currently under construction in the heart of campus.
 He continues to meet with a broad range of stakeholders across the state to advocate for public education and to learn how they can work together for the common goal of strengthening the flagship.

-Prior to this appointment, he was Ohio State's chief academic officer.
-As executive vice president and provost, he oversaw the administration, coordination and development of all academic functions of the university.
+A nationally respected behavioral neuroscientist, Dr. Steinmetz was recognized in 1996 by the National Academy of Sciences for his contributions to the fields of experimental psychology and neuroscience.
+In 2012 he was named an AAAS Fellow.
+Prior to his appointment as chancellor, he was Ohio State's chief academic officer.
+As executive vice president and provost, he oversaw the administration, coordination, and development of all academic functions of the university.